Product Tour Effectiveness Calculator

 Feature Adoption Acceleration: Appcues research shows effective product tours increase feature adoption by 300-500% compared to unguided discovery, with completion rates predicting 70-85% of adoption variance.

 Time-to-Value Reduction: Amplitude analysis demonstrates that optimized tours reduce time-to-value by 40-60%, with effective tours achieving value realization in under 5 minutes versus 15+ minutes for unguided exploration.
+Rapid time-to-value is particularly crucial for reducing Voluntary Churn.

 User Confidence Building: ProfitWell studies reveal that effective tours increase user confidence scores by 45-65% and reduce "I don't know what to do next" moments by 70-90%.